-You typically want stay away from Vinyl and PVC rug pads.
-The vast majority of rug pads on the market come from overseas manufacturers and often contain chemicals, oils, or adhesives that may react with the chemicals in your floor finishes.
+You typically want stay away from Vinyl or PVC rug pads.
+The vast majority of these pads on the market come from overseas manufacturers and usually contain chemicals, oils, or adhesives that may negatively react with the chemicals in your floor finishes.

 A perfect example of this is the use of phthalates in many PVC rug pads.
-Phthalates are a class of chemicals used to make plastics tougher and harder to break.
-However, a simple Google search will show that phthalates are also very toxic and can actually be used as dissolving agents.
+Phthalates are a class of chemicals used to make plastics tougher and harder to break, however, they are also extremely toxic and can be used as dissolving agents.
 As you can assume, you probably don’t want something that is listed as a dissolving agent on your brand new polyurethane finished hardwood floors.
-Phthalates, are just one of many reasons to typically avoid PVC pads.

-The problem with imported PVC rug pads is that they are manufactured to be as cheap as possible for US consumers, they aren’t designed to be safe with your floors.
-This makes sense, as many consumers want a cheaper solution and are unaware that these types of pads can hurt your floors.
-This is why you’ll never see a PVC pad with a long warranty or any type of non marring warranty.
+The problem with imported PVC rug pads is that they are manufactured to be as cheap as possible for American consumers --- they are not designed to be safe on floors.
+This makes sense because many consumers want a cheaper solution and are unaware that these types of pads can hurt your floors.
+This is why you will rarely see a PVC pad with a sizable warranty.

-Another issue with some of these imported PVC pads is that they are made with an adhesive coating designed to enhance stickiness and non slip grip.
-Unfortunately these pads just end up “sticking” to your floors, rather than gripping your floors in the long term.
-There is also no way of knowing if the adhesive coating will react with your floors, and the pad usually just ends up sticking to itself (as shown above).
+Another issue with imported PVC pads is that they are made with an adhesive coating designed to enhance their non slip grip.
+Unfortunately, these pads just end up literally sticking to your floors rather than gripping them.
+Also due to this adheseve process, the pad usually ends up sticking to itself.
+(As shown above)

-I do want to mention that this is rather contrary since we offer two vinyl (PVC) pads of our own.
-Our pads on the other hand are made in the USA and have been carefully designed to avoid staining and marring floor finishes.
-You’ll notice that our vinyl rug pads look and feel nothing like the traditional vinyl pads imported from overseas.
-These pads also serve as an alternative to natural rubber with vinyl & vinyl plank floor finishes when flooring manufacturers recommend using Vinyl over rubber.
+We must mention that this may seem contradictory because we offer two vinyl (PVC) pads at RugPadUSA.
+Our pads are different because they are made in the USA and have been carefully designed to avoid staining and marring floor finishes.
+Our vinyl rug pads look and feel nothing like the traditional vinyl pads imported from overseas.
+These pads also serve as an alternative to natural rubber with vinyl floor finishes when flooring manufacturers recommend using vinyl over rubber.

 Low Quality Latex Pads Can Break Down Prematurely

-That’s not to say our pads won’t break down, all latex pads have a shelf life.
+That’s not to say our pads won’t eventually break down because it is impossible for latex pads to last forever.
 But we take the extra steps to try to prevent this from happening prematurely.
 We also offer a 20 year warranty for all of our rug pads.

 Wait for proper floor curing times:

-One of the main causes of damage happens when a customer does not wait for the recommended allotted time (30 days) of curing when refinishing floors.
-If the polyurethane finish hasn’t yet cured, a rug pad can cause significant damage to the floor, as shown here by this pissed consumer.
-This goes with any floor finish for that matter.
-Flooring manufacturers offer varying finishes.
+One of the primary causes of damage happens when a customer does not allow their floors to cure for 30 days after refinishing them.
+If the polyurethane finish hasn’t yet cured, a rug pad can cause significant damage to the floor.

 Choosing a Safer Rug Pad For Your Hardwood Floors or Hard Surface Flooring

-Rug pads provide a sound foundation for your rug or carpet.
-They make an entire surface softer and more comfortable.
-However, the most important thing a rug pad should provide is protection for your hardwood floors and hard surface flooring, which can be quite vulnerable when it comes to staining and stripping.
+Rug pads provide comfort and a sound foundation for your rug or carpet.
+However, the most important thing a rug pad should provide is protection for your hardwood and other hard surface flooring, which can be very vulnerable when it comes to staining and stripping.

-Investing in a higher quality rug pad will benefit you in the long term – as the cost to replace or your floors vastly outweighs the savings cost from an inferior rug pad.
+Investing in a higher quality rug pad will benefit you in the long term – as the cost to replace or your floors vastly outweighs the savings from an cheap rug pad.
 A quality rug pad should anchor your rug for many years, and not just be a short term solution.
-A quality rug pad should be odor free and never stick to your floors.
+A quality rug pad should also be odor free and never stick to your floors.
 A quality pug pad should protect your floors, not destroy them.

-Natural rubber is our top recommendation with hardwood floors.
+Natural rubber is our top recommendation for hardwood floors.
 It’s perfectly safe to use with all hardwood flooring and finishes.
-Natural rubber has very strong gripping power and won’t stick to your floors.
+Natural rubber also has very strong gripping power but will never stick to your floors.

-Natural rubber pads are also far more eco-friendly than pvc pads.
-This is important because PVC pads often contain chemicals that can off gas.
-This off gassing is actually what causes the rug pad to eat away at your floor finish.
+Natural rubber pads are also far more eco-friendly than PVC pads.
+This is important because PVC pads often contain chemicals that can "off-gas".
+This "off-gassing" is actually what causes the rug pad to eat away at your floor finish.
 Our rubber is derived from white sap from the hevea brasiliensis tree, is 100% natural, and doesn’t contain any harmful chemicals or plasticizers that can damage floors.

 Natural rubber is superior in regards to rug pad protection, non-slip grip, eco-friendly materials, and floor safety.
 Natural rubber is particularly suitable for hardwood floors and poly finishes that are prone to staining.